 From Yahoos to Houyhnhnms

 Despite the economic and technological progress that we have made, our mindset has not changed much in the last three thousand years.
-The only change in human beings that I can detect is that the yahoos of the ancient and middle ages have become the houyhnhnms of the modern and postmodern periods.
+The yahoos of the ancient and middle ages have become the houyhnhnms of the modern and postmodern periods.

 Stagnancy Kills Civilizations